 Your CV can include a brief personal statement.
-This is not the same as the personal statement document mentioned above.
-When writing your CV, you should:
+This is not the same as the personal statement document mentioned further above.

-- order education or work histories so that the most recent is at the top.
+- order education or work histories so that the most recent is at the top

 - your job title

-- name of the organisation
+- organisation name

-- dates of employment
+- employment dates

-- key tasks, responsibilities, stakeholders
+- main tasks, responsibilities, stakeholders

 - significant achievements

-- include any relevant voluntary work in this section.
+- include any relevant voluntary work

-Removal of personal information
+Remove personal information

-- name or title
+- name and title

 - educational institution names

-- age or gender
+- age and gender

 - nationality or immigration status